rayhanuddin2019/php-modules/docs/multi-boxing.md

 Most of the work still needs to be done by the application.
 If the application needs to use two instances of the `NavMenuModule`, then this package provides it with the tools to do so.
 Namely, a [`KeyConvertingModule`][key-converting-module] class;  a decorator class which can rename all of the services in the module along with any dependencies used by factories and extensions.
-The [`PrefixChangeModule`][prefix-change-module] class in particular is especially useful since it can change service prefixes, for instance from `nav_menu/` to `bottom_menu/`.

 ---